unterberg-dev/react-classmate/core-refactor.md

   - `createComponent(options)` -> returns a `ClassmateComponent<P>`.
   - Hooks for `mergeClassNames`, `mergeStyles`, `filterProps`, `attachMetadata`.
 - Provide helper types for adapters to extend their intrinsic element map (React uses `JSX.IntrinsicElements`, Solid uses `JSX.IntrinsicElements` from `solid-js`).
-- Expose a small `createRuntime(adapter: ClassmateAdapter)` function that returns the `rc` proxy configured for the adapter.
+- Expose a small `createRuntime(adapter: ClassmateAdapter)` function that returns the `cm` proxy configured for the adapter.

 ### 2. Factory Implementations
 - Move `packages/react/src/factory/*.ts` into `packages/core/src/factory/` and rewrite them to consume the adapter contract instead of React APIs directly.